 Fill the bottom of your glass jar, vase, or bowl with about 2 to 4 inches of stones, marbles, or sea glass.
 The purpose of this to give your bulbs stability and to keep the bulbs to above the water while allowing the roots to stay wet.
 If the bulbs sit in water, they tend to rot.

 Place your bulbs close together on top of the stones.
 Nestle them into the stones until they are stable.
 It's very important to make sure all the bulbs are sitting at the same level so that the roots, not the bulbs, will be sitting in water.

 Add just enough water, so the level is below the paperwhite narcissus bulbs but is wetting the roots, which at this point are usually just dry strings.
 This is very important because if you leave the bulbs sitting in water, they will rot.

 Growing Tips for Long-Lasting Paperwhite Flowers

-For optimal growing, keep your bulbs in a cool (50-60°F) spot, out of direct sunlight, for a couple of weeks until the roots have grown.
+For optimal growing, keep your bulbs in a cool spot (50 to 60 degrees Fahrenheit), out of direct sunlight, for a couple of weeks until the roots have grown.
 At this point, they will be white.

-After this rooting period put them in a bright warm spot.
-Some people recommend putting them under “grow lights,” or florescent lights.
-Or, if you want to speed up the flowering you can also use a heat mat or heating pad underneath your bulbs.
+After this rooting period, you must put them in a bright, warm spot.
+Some people recommend putting them under “grow lights,” or fluorescent lights.
+Or, if you want to speed up the flowering, you can also use a heat mat or heating pad underneath your bulbs.

-That said, I usually just plant my bulbs and put them on the kitchen counter, which is... bright but gets no direct sun.
-With regular watering, but without any extra attention, they do fine.
+That said, you could always place them somewhere like a kitchen counter that is bright but gets no direct sun.
+With regular watering, but without any extra attention, they'll do fine.

-Paperwhites have a tendency to fall over after they flower.
+Paperwhites tend to fall over after they flower.
 This is more of a problem if they are in a shorter container.
-To prop them up, I use some chopsticks or bamboo stakes stuck down the sides of the vase or bowl and encircled with twine or decorative ribbon.
+To prop them up, use some chopsticks or bamboo stakes stuck down the sides of the vase or bowl and encircled with twine or decorative ribbon.

-After the blooms have faded, I compost the bulbs.
+After the blooms have faded, you can compost the bulbs.